 Line 18-Alternative Minimum Tax

-The carryback of an NOL or net section 1256 contracts loss may affect or cause you to owe alternative minimum tax.
+The carryback of an NOL or net section 1256 contracts loss may affect or cause you to owe AMT.
 Individuals use Form 6251 to figure this tax.
 Estates and trusts use Schedule I (Form 1041).